Ashel7577/Intruder-Detection-Alert-System/README.md

 ├── README.md
 ├── LICENSE
 └── .gitignore

 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

   📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.

   ⚠️ Disclaimer
 This project is for educational purposes only.
 Always ensure you have proper authorization before deploying intrusion detection systems in production environments.

 👨‍💻 Author
- Name - Ash77
+ Name - Nehemiya Ashel

 🙏 Acknowledgments

 Apache HTTP Server Project